froxlor/Documentation/_general/configuration/php-fpm.md

 #### 3.2.2.
 Setting up webserver

-Please execute the commands from the Froxlor configuration page:
+Please execute the commands from the froxlor configuration page:

 ````
 Configuration » Ubuntu Focal (20.04) » Webserver (HTTP) » webserver you plan to use